Wayside Cottage

 Wayside Cottage is a historic home located at Scarsdale, Westchester County, New York.
 The earliest part of the house was built about 1720 and is the four-bay-wide, two-bay-deep, 1 1/2-story south section.
 It sits on a fieldstone foundation and has a gable roof and verandah with Doric order piers.
 The center section of the house was built in 1828 and it is a 2 1/2-story, three-bay-wide structure with a gable roof and sheathed in clapboard.
 A third section is known as the "caretaker's quarters" and was built in the late 19th century.
 It is two stories high, three bays wide, and two bays deep.
 A wing was added to this section in 1928.
 The house underwent a major restoration in 1953–1954.
 Since 1919, it has been owned by the Junior League of Central Westchester.
 It was also where Scarsdale Public Library used to be.

+The commemorative plaque reads: "For many years, before and after the Revolutionary War, a country tavern.
+During that long struggle for independence, a meeting place for Scarsdale Patriots and the scene of repeated attacks by British soldiers."

 It was added to the National Register of Historic Places in 1981.